 There are approximately 10,000 new upper extremity amputations in the United States every year.
 The two most common causes of upper extremity amputations are trauma (cut, tear, burn, freeze) and surgery (performed to remove a diseased or useless part of the body).
 It has been found that 75% of the upper extremity amputations in adults are caused due to some kind of trauma such as motor vehicle accident, machinery accident, gunshot wound or electrical burns.

 Our specialized upper extremity prosthetists have an in-depth understanding of an upper extremity amputee’s unique needs.
 Having extensive exposure working with a variety of upper extremity amputation levels along with the techniques and technology which help make upper extremity prosthetic users successful, our practitioners provide unparalleled patient experiences and outcomes.

-We provide several prosthetic options for the following upper extremity amputation levels:
+We provide several prosthetic options for upper extremity amputation levels.

 • Finger prostheses

 • Body Powered / Conventional